barv123/content-based-movie-recommender/README.md

 Cosine similarity does distinguish them because it normalizes vector magnitude.

-The extra unmatched dimensions increase the candidate vector norm and reduce the similarity score.
+The extra unmatched dimensions increase the candidate vector norm and reduce similarity.

 ---

-## 8.2 Real-Catalog Effect
+## 9.2 Real-Catalog Effect

 For the Toy Story example: